astronuts-app/samples/typescript-sample/README.md

-# Steps to Run Astronuts Code Quality Checks on your Javascript Project
+# Steps to Run Astronuts Code Quality Checks on your Typescript Project

 # Install Astronuts Reporter